jingcaiguo/jingcaiguo.github.io/_pages/about.md

 I am generally interested in ***<font size=4><font color="MediumVioletRed">Low-Shot AI</font></font>***: learning/modeling with **Limited Resources** in terms of ***<font size=4><font color="MediumVioletRed">Data</font></font>*** (![Static Badge](https://img.shields.io/badge/Data-8A2BE2)), ***Computing*** ***<font size=4><font color="MediumVioletRed">Capability</font></font>*** (![Static Badge](https://img.shields.io/badge/Capability-00FF7F)), and some of their derivative ***<font size=4><font color="MediumVioletRed">Applications</font></font>*** (![Static Badge](https://img.shields.io/badge/APPs-DAA520)) that are beneficial from theory to practice.
 Our topics include zero/few-shot learning, federated/distributed learning, model compression, representation learning, and lightweight deployment/training of foundation models.
 Our works are published in prestigious venues, including AAAI, CVPR, IJCAI, ICML, ICLR, MM, ATC, ICME, ICASSP, ICDCS, TNNLS, TPAMI, TMM, TC, NN, etc. As the **Principal Investigator (PI)**, I have secured several external grants like **2 × General Research Funds (GRF)** from **Hong Kong RGC**, the **Young Scientists Fund** from **NSFC**, and the **Fundamental Research Funds** for the Central Universities.
 If you are interested in any of these topics, please feel free to e-mail me!

 I am currently serving as **Associate Editor** for IEEE Open Journal of the Computer Society (IF=5.9) and **Guest Editor** for IEEE Transactions on Computational Social Systems (IF=5.0).
-I have served as **Publicity Chair** for SRDS 2022 and **Track Chair** for VTC 2024 Fall, and have served as **Area Chair** and/or **Session Chair** for prestigious conferences like ICML, ACM-MM, ICME, and VTC.
+I have served as **Publicity Chair** for SRDS 2022 and **Track Chair** for VTC 2024 Fall, and have served as **Area Chair** and/or **Session Chair** for prestigious conferences like ICML, ACM-MM, IJCAI, ICME, and VTC.
 I also regularly serve as PC Member and/or Reviewer for AAAI, CVPR, NeurIPS, ACM-MM, ICML, ICLR, ICCV, ICME, ICASSP, ECCV, etc., and Reviewer for a series of IEEE transactions and journals like TNNLS, TMM, TMC, TKDE, TCSVT, TSUSC, JSAC, IoT-J, etc. I am a Reviewer for the General Program and the Young Scientists Fund of National Natural Science Foundation of China (NSFC).
 I am a member of IEEE and CCF.
 I was the recipient of the Hong Kong PhD Fellowship Scheme (**HKPFS**) supported by **Hong Kong RGC** in 2017 (with gratefulness 💝).

 <span class='anchor' id='qualifications'></span>